Welcome to the website of

-Suomen Kalakirjasto is a private fish library, which was started as a hobby.
-Until recently,
+The Fish Library (Suomen Kalakirjasto) is a private fish library, which was started as a hobby.

 universities.
 Now the national research institutes have almost completely destroyed their